 You could use other tools to do your data analysis.
 With Google Cloud Datalab, you can do things like run an experiment, run a query, look at the output, update your documentation, add links, and then run more experiments and share those results and collaborate with others as well.

 Google Cloud Datalab is more interactive and dynamic than just doing something like writing a SQL query.
-Collaborating with other data scientist with notebooks is simple and straightforward.
+Collaborating with other data scientists with notebooks is simple and straightforward.

 Let’s get Started

 Let’s get started a jump straight in, we are going to start Cloud Datalab, the prerequisite is that you have a Google Cloud Platform (GCP) account and that you have created a project.

 Goto your GCP home, and click on the Cloud Shell.

 You have to click in the top right-hand corner of your Google Cloud Platform account, the terminal window is opening at the bottom of your screen, when you get the prompt, all you gotta do is type in:

 datalab create cloud-datalab-vm